LaurentBartez/markdown-task-timer/README.md

 ![add timer](images/log.gif)

 Use the `makeReport`-Command to get a markdown-formatted summary of your timestamps.
 ![make report](images/make-Report.gif)

+There is a report for the current document or the complete workspace.
+The workspace report can be restricted with start and end date.
+Instead of giving a date in `YYYY-MM-DD` the following keywords can be used to refer to current date:

+ - day
+ - week
+ - month
+ - year

+Additionally it is possible to state an offset.
+For example a start-date: `month-1` and end-date: `day+2` generates a report from beginning of last month until the end of the day after tomorrow.

 Use `ctrl+alt+[Period]` for promoting, or `ctrl+alt+[Comma]` for demoting text lines to 'done'-state or vice-versa.